-How a Machine Learning model progresses from an experiment to an operationalized Web service
+How a Machine Learning Studio (classic) model progresses from an experiment to a Web service

 - Input data into your experiment

 - Train a model using machine learning algorithms